The Death of Excitement: Why Video Marketing Is Becoming Boring

 Why Is That?

-- View Count Pressure: Imagine a kid on a swing, pushing higher for more thrill.
-The push for views might lead to sensational titles, like swinging too high and losing control.
+The push for views require sensational titles, like swinging too high and losing control.

 While the effort is certainly there, video marketing often seems like that cake that looked great in the picture but turned out a bit dry and tasteless.
 It might just need a new recipe, more attention to what the users truly want, and perhaps a pinch of genuine connection.